-compensationId: Object of class character.
-An identifier for the object.
+''' spillover: Object of class matrix; the spillover matrix. compensationId: Object of class character.
+An identifier for the object. '''

 parameters: Object of class parameters.
 The flow parameters for which the compensation is defined.
-This can also be objects of class transform, in which case the compensation is peformed on the compensated parameters.
+This can also be objects of class transform, in which case the compensation is performed on the compensated parameters.

+'''

-compensate signature(x = "flowFrame", spillover = "compensation"): Apply the compensation defined in a compensation object on a flowFrame.
+compensate signature(x = "flowFrame", spillover = "compensation"): Ap-

+ply the compensation defined in a compensation object on a flowFrame.
+This returns a

+compensated flowFrame.

+Usage:

+compensate (flowFrame, compensation)

+compensate signature(x = "flowFrame", spillover = "matrix"): Apply a com-

+pensation matrix to a flowFrame.
 This returns a compensated flowFrame.

-compensate(flowFrame, compensation)
+compensate (flowFrame, matrix)

-compensate signature(x = "flowFrame", spillover = "matrix"): Apply a compensation matrix to a flowFrame.
-This returns a compensated flowFrame.
+compensate signature(x = "flowFrame", spillover = "data.frame"):Try to

+coerce the data.frame to a matrix and apply that to a flowFrame.
+This returns a

+compensated flowFrame.

 Usage:

-compensate(flowFrame, matrix)

-compensate signature(x = "flowFrame", spillover = "data.frame"):Try to coerce the data.frame to a matrix and apply that to a flowFrame.
-This returns a compensated flowFrame.

 compensate(flowFrame, data.frame)

-identifier, identifier<- signature(object = "compensation"): Accessor and replacement methods for the compensationId slot.
+identifier, identifier<- signature(object = "compensation"): Accessor and replace-

-identifier(compensation)
+ment methods for the compensationId slot.

+Usage:

+identifier (compensation)

 identifier(compensation) <- value

-parameters(compensation)
+'''

+concreteFilter-class 17

+''' parameters signature(object = "compensation"): Get the parameter names of the compensation object.
+This method also tries to resolve all transforms and transformReferences before returning the parameters as character vectors.
+Unresolvable references retrun NA.
+Usage: parameters (compensation)

 show signature(object = "compensation"): Print details about the object.
-Usage:

-This method is automatically called when the object is printed on the screen.
+Usage: This method is automatically called when the object is printed on the screen. '''